First off, you will probably love this recipe. Just had to get that out of the way.

 - In a separate non stick sauce pan, heat 1 tbsp olive oil over medium-high heat.
 Arrange meatballs in a single layer and let brown on all sides.
 They don’t need to be cooked through because they will continue to cook in the Instant Pot.
 Remove from pan and set aside.

 - Turn on the Instant Pot.
 Prick the spaghetti squash all over with a fork and place in the Instant Pot.
-Pour over the can of crushed tomatoes and tomato-water, garlic, and salt.
+Pour over the can of crushed tomatoes and tomato-water, tomato paste, garlic, and salt.
 Don’t distribute anything evenly or mix.
 Add the meatballs to the sauce on either side of the spaghetti squash, and you can even pile them up on top of one another or the squash (they don’t all need to be IN the sauce, as this may be the cause for the “burn” error message).

 - Set the Instant Pot to Pressure Cook on High for 15 minutes, close the lid and make sure the float valve is set to “seal”.
 When the time is up, let it naturally release for 5 minutes, then quick release the rest of the pressure.